isomerpages/moe-xinminpri/_cca/Clubs and Societies/Art Club.md

 ---
 ![](/images/IMG_20250127_160207.jpg)

-# **Mission & Key Programmes**

-# **Mission**
-Nurturing the Passion for the Visual Arts in every Xinminite, igniting the interest in art through art making.

-The Art Club fosters the development of the whole child cognitively, physically, socially, emotionally and creatively.
-Members are exposed to various art forms and artworks of known artists to get ideas and inspiration.
-The exposure gives them opportunities to engage in active discussions via inquiry-based learning routines for them to communicate their ideas, thoughts and feelings.
+The Art Club is dedicated to the growth of the whole child.
+We foster cognitive, social, and emotional development by transforming the art room into a space for boundless imagination.
+Our members are exposed to diverse art forms and the works of master artists, serving as a springboard for their own unique inspirations.
+Through inquiry-based learning, our students don’t just make art; they engage in active discussions to communicate their thoughts and feelings.

-As members are diverse in their dispositions, experiences and creative abilities, they learn to collaborate, adapt and adopt different approaches during art-making.
-By going through these experiences, the members can contribute to areas they are confident in and at the same time cultivate the values of respect and care for one another.
+Our members bring a beautiful diversity of creative abilities to the table.
+In the Art Club, students learn to collaborate and adapt, adopting fresh approaches to art-making while supporting one another.
+By sharing their strengths, they cultivate a culture of respect and care, building confidence in their own artistic voices while learning from their peers.

-The Art Club activities challenge members to create art through various techniques, media and materials.
-While experiencing these, members are encouraged to stretch their imagination and creativity to maximise their potential.
-The Art Club hopes to build its members' confidence and artistic skills while developing them to be lifelong learners.
+Art Club activities challenge members to create art through various techniques, media, and materials, encouraging them to stretch their imagination and creativity to maximise their potential.
+Through these diverse experiences, members build confidence and artistic proficiency, developing into reflective thinkers, bold explorers, and curious inquirers within the visual world.

-“Every artist was first an amateur.”

-~ Ralph Waldo Emerson
+“Every artist was first an amateur.” ~ Ralph Waldo Emerson

 ![](/images/WhatsApp_Image_2025_01_22_at_11_51_54_AM.jpg)

 ### Teachers-in-Charge

-Mrs Paulyne Ho (1st IC)

-Mr Joel Teh (2nd IC)
+Mr Joel Teh  (1st IC)

-Mdm Reshmi Rai
+Mdm Reshmi Rai (2nd IC)

+Mdm Sharon Woo

 ### Schedule